-Global Voices acknowledges the Traditional Custodians of Country throughout Australia and recognises their continuing connection to communities, lands, and waters.
+Global Voices acknowledges First Australians as the Traditional Custodians of Australia and recognises their ongoing connection to communities, lands, and waters of our beautiful country.

 We pay our respect to Aboriginal and Torres Strait Islander cultures, to Elders, both past and present, and to all future Indigenous leaders of Australia.